 For several years, AltaVista was the "Google" of its day, in terms of providing relevant results and having a loyal group of users that loved the service.
 However, the multitude of owners, a misstep to turn the service into a portal in 1998 and a drop in its relevancy caused the company to lose users.

 Over the past year, AltaVista has worked to rebuild both its relevancy and coverage of the web.
-But despite this, there are some who would argue AltaVista's competitors FAST and Teoma offer better results.
+But despite this, there are many that would argue AltaVista's competitors FAST and Teoma offer better results.
 So while AltaVista might have the edge over WiseNut for a possible MSN partnership, FAST and Teoma can't be counted out.
 Google can, given that MSN has on many occasions said that it views the company as a competitor.

 How Much To Buy A Crawler?